-- Book a contractor early in the season and contact again when the crop has reached the end of flowering. - Optimal windrowing stage lasts for 4-6 days in most areas. - When seed losses are obvious on the windrower, stop and consider direct harvesting.
+- Physiological maturity occurs when the seed moisture content reaches 35-45%. - Check the crop regularly from 14 days after the end of flowering (10% of plants with flowers). - Look for colour change across the whole plant, particularly in crops with lower plant populations. - Sample from representative areas of the paddock, and check all varieties for change in seed colour; it will vary within a district. - Book a contractor early in the season and contact again when the crop has reached the end of flowering. - Optimal windrowing stage lasts for 4-6 days in most areas. - When seed losses are obvious on the windrower, stop and consider direct harvesting.
 Planning is critical for a smooth harvest operation.
 Less experienced growers are advised to organise a contractor or an experienced neighbour to carry out the windrowing.

-Figure 2: Windrowed canola near Binalong, NSW.
-(Photo: Gregory Heath)
+Figure 3: Windrowed canola near Binalong, NSW.

+Photo: Gregory Heath

 Canola is an indeterminate plant, which means it flowers until limited by temperature, water stress or nutrient availability.
 As a result, pod development can last over 3-5 weeks, with lower pods maturing before higher ones.
-Consequently, canola is often windrowed to ensure that all pods are mature at harvest (Figure 2).
+Consequently, canola is often windrowed to ensure that all pods are mature at harvest (Figure 3).

-Older varieties of canola had a lengthy flowering period, but growers now have access to a greater range of varieties with differing maturities and more tolerance to podshattering.
+Older canola varieties had a lengthy flowering period, but growers now have access to a greater range of varieties with differing maturities and more tolerance to pod-shattering.